RIOT-OS/RIOT/examples/leds_shell/README.md

 ## Description

-This basic example allows easy, interactive control of internal board LEDs, and basic GPIO for externally connected simple devices (for e.g. additional LEDs, relay, motors - via dedicated drivers, etc.).
+The application `leds_shell` is a basic example, which allows easy, interactive control of internal board LEDs, and basic GPIO for externally connected simple devices (for e.g. additional LEDs, relay, motors - via dedicated drivers, etc.).

 In particular, this example shows:
 - on/off and toggle internal board LEDs.